 Dance, and Provencal song, and sun burnt mirth!”

-In the above example, Keats combines visual sensation with gustatory and auditory sensations.
+In the above example, Keats combines visual sensation with the sensations of taste and hearing.
 In the same poem, he further states:

 “In some melodious plot,

 Keats associates the act of melodious singing with a plot covered with green beechen trees, and thus connects visual sense with the sense of hearing.